The Eagles played two sold-out, back-to-back concerts at the Academy Of Music (renamed the Palladium in 1976). Dan Fogelberg opened both shows.

 Record World, June 7th, 1975

-John Rockwell of the New York Times criticized the band for being too loud:
+John Rockwell of the New York Times criticized the Eagles for being too loud:

 …”In some misguided attempt to assert their macho, the Eagles felt it necessary to blast their fans out of the Academy with excessive volume and bass.”